-During the first few years of life, a child’s brain forms more than 1 million new neural connections every second.
-The size of the brain increases fourfold in the preschool period and by age 6 reaches around 90 percent of adult volume.
+During the first few years of life, the brain forms more than 1 million new neural connections every second.
+The size of the brain increases fourfold in the preschool period, and by age 6, it reaches around

 Common memory changes that are associated with normal aging include:

 - Difficulty learning something new: Committing new information to memory can take longer.

 - Multitasking: Slowed processing can make planning parallel tasks more difficult.

 - Recalling names and numbers: Strategic memory, which helps with remembering names and numbers, begins to decline at age 20.

 - Remembering appointments: Without cues to recall the information, the brain may put appointments into “storage” and not access them unless something jogs the person’s memory.